Deflix-tv/imdb2meta/README.md

 # imdb2meta

-A service for getting movie and TV show metadata for an IMDb ID via HTTP, using the official IMDb datasets
+A service for getting movie and TV show metadata for an IMDb ID via HTTP or gRPC, using the official IMDb datasets

 ## Content